An Axiom System for Feedback Centralities: Proofs

 \section{Proofs}

 This appendix contains all the proofs.
 First, in Section~\ref{sec:proofs:walks} we show that walk-based definitions of feedback centralities indeed satisfy their recursive equations.
-Then, in Section~\ref{sec:proofs:ev:kp} we focus on Katz prestige and Eigenvector centrality (Theorems~\ref{theorem:kp} and~\ref{theorem:ev}).
+Then, in Section~\ref{sec:proofs:ev:si} we focus on Seeley index and Eigenvector centrality (Theorems~\ref{theorem:si} and~\ref{theorem:ev}).
 Finally, in Section~\ref{sec:proofs:katz:pr} we move to PageRank and Katz centrality (Theorems~\ref{theorem:pr} and~\ref{theorem:katz}).